logo for nutrition-and-you.com

 Selection and storage

-Allspice is available year around.
-In the store, buy whole allspice corns instead of grounded (powder) since, oftentimes it may contain adulterated spicy powders.
-The corns should be wholesome, heavy, round and compact.
+Allspice corns can be available year-round.
+In the stores, buy whole allspice corns instead of milled (powder), since oftentimes it may contain adulterated spicy powders.
+Look for the pimentos that feature wholesome, heavy, round, and compact.

-Generally, these spicy corns can be stored at room temperature for many years and can be milled using hand mill as and when required.
-Once grounded or powdered, allspice should be stored in the refrigerator in airtight containers and should be used as early as possible since it loses its flavor quickly largely because of evaporation of essential oils.
+The pimento corns can be stored at room temperature for many months and milled as and when required.
+Once milled or ground, pimento should be kept in the refrigerator in airtight containers and should be used as early as possible before it loses its flavor largely because of the evaporation of essential oils.

 Medicinal uses